 Apple doesn’t allow us to lock this down.
 We do monitor and attempt to auto-fix however we need to let you know if a pattern of activity happens.

-Why would my child install tamper with Mobile Zone?
+Why would my child install tamper with Family Zone on their device?

 Most likely to bypass our controls or to hide what they are doing.